asheroto/Chocolatey-Package-Updater/README.md

 ## Installation

-Currently, there is no installer for this script.

 > [!NOTE]
-> An installer is in the works, but for now you can follow the instructions below.
+> An installer is not availabld yet, but for now you can follow the instructions below.

 For the initial setup, a few short steps are required that takes less than 5 minutes.
 After that, you can simply copy and paste the `update.ps1` script and change the parameters as needed.